Did You Know?

 COQ10*

-The theory behind CoQ10 is that by taking it daily, it would improve egg quality in women who have a decreased mitochondrial energy production.
-In other words, the egg would have a better chance of normal chromosomal structure if it had enough energy to produce a quality egg.
+The idea behind taking CoQ10 daily is that it improves egg quality in women who have a decreased mitochondrial energy production.
+The egg will have a better chance of normal chromosomal count if it has enough energy during the final stages of egg development.
 Hence where CoQ10 comes into play.

 DHEA